 In the rugged eastern provinces of Afghanistan, where peaks rise thousands of feet on all sides and the next valley is a world away, American troops are engaged in a kind of alpine warfare not seen for decades.
-Months can go by without combat, but when you're patrolling terrain as dangerous and unpredictable as the enemy, the calm is often shattered when you le
+Months can go by without combat, but when you're patrolling terrain as dangerous and unpredictable as the enemy, the calm is often shattered when you least expect it.

 Damien Kuhn planted a boot in the loose rock, shrugged his shoulders under the awkward weight, and steadied himself on the ever-steeper slope, halfway up a mountainside in the Hindu Kush.
 Just ahead, soldiers snaked single-file toward the ridgeline.
 More men followed behind him, sweaty faces glistening in the midafternoon sun.
 He turned and looked back, down into the valley, where a hawk rode the currents and a ribbon of brown water slid between the mountain seams.
 Farther on, a few miles to the east, the earth rose sharply into the high peaks of Pakistan, still heavy with snow.
 The view was stunning, yes.
 But after all those months, circumstances had muted his appreciation for such moments.
 "You can't really enjoy hiking," he said, "when someone's trying to kill you."